Illustrated by Sarah Steenland

 Next, a blog will provide you with great fodder for your other online activities.
 “Content marketing” is all the rage, but you can’t participate without content.

 Whether it’s through social media or email, you’ll be able to promote your articles to whatever audience members you already have around the web.
 Sending more traffic to these articles and getting more likes and shares on these articles will ultimately help them gain more traction in search engines, so the ranking position may increase with the additional traffic they receive.

-Whether it’s the wisdom you pass along, the photos you share or the smiling faces of your employees, there’s a lot that can be learned from a company’s blog that goes beyond contact information and address.
+The wisdom you pass along, the photos you share, the smiling faces of your employees: There’s a lot that can be learned from a company’s blog that goes beyond contact information and address.

 If you’re in the process of launching a startup, make sure a blog is part of your digital strategy.
 And, yeah, we’re saying it because that’s what we do for a living, but also because it works.

 Did you enjoy this content?
 Take a look at how BuzzFarmers can help you increase revenue with a highly-optimized business blog.